borud/drydock/README.md

 The basic idea behind this code is this

 - You want to run unit tests against a PostgreSQL database
 - You want to do all the setup and teardown in the unit test
 - You have docker installed, you might as well use it

-Let's have an example first and then talk later.
-With any luck you don't need to read on.

 ## Example